Mohammed-3tef/OOPHub_CS213_A1_T1/README.md

 ## **Problems:**
 - **Convert Pronouns To Gender Inclusive :** This name reflects the purpose of the function, which is to convert male pronouns into gender-inclusive alternatives.
 - **Manage Player Scores :** Interactive menu system for adding new players, displaying the top 10 players, searching for a player's highest score, and exiting the program.
+- **Fractal Pattern :** Generates a recursive fractal star pattern by halving the size at each step, with increasing indentation.
+The size must be a power of 2, and the user controls the horizontal shift, creating a nested, symmetrical pattern.
 - **File Comparison Program. :** Enables users to compare two text files, identifying differences at both character and word levels, while providing an intuitive interface for selecting comparison methods and file paths.